 IDCV2090 Soil mechanics CO 1 Classify the factor responsible for the soil and rock formation, and Recall the properties and relationship between properties.
 CO 2 Evaluate the compaction, and the required degree of compaction.
 Distinguish the test to check the compacted density of soil.
 CO 3 Measure the Permeability of soil considering its importance in various hydraulic structures.
 CO 4 To determine/calculate the shear capacity and bearing capacity of soil and to understand its importance in foundation design.
-CO 5 Illustrate the shear capacity and bearing capacity of soil and assess the methods used l for soil investigation on the field. for soil investigation on the field.
+CO 5 Illustrate the shear capacity and bearing capacity of soil and assess the methods used for soil investigation on the field.